 It is certainly very safe so why do people feel apprehensive about it?
 Perhaps it is just a lack of knowledge.
 Knowing what aids are available to a pilot to “see in the dark” might help but first think about driving at night …..

 Driving at night

 Most people don’t think twice about driving themselves, or being driven by someone else, at night.

 The only aid that drivers have to drive safely is their eyes.
 On a dark night, vision is greatly impaired compared to driving in the daytime.
 The other drivers on the road are also in the same position of course.
-Added to that, some may be drunk or reckless too, so also present a hazard to you.
+Added to that, some may be drunk or reckless too, so they also present a hazard to you.